TutorialDoctor/Software_Development/5 Code Process.md

 Lastly, I use conditional statements, loops, and classes (if necessary), to **write the program**.

-For complicated tasks, or for more efficient programs, you could try searching for **libraries/modules** online, and import them for your own use.
+For complicated tasks or for more efficient programs, you could try searching for **libraries/modules** online and import them for your own use.

 # Problem solving (logic & reasoning)
 You will run into problems.
 Two types of problem solving are: